thuml/iTransformer/README.md

 ## Model Efficiency

-iTransformer achieves **efficiency improvement** over previous [Channel Independence](https://arxiv.org/pdf/2211.14730.pdf) mechanism.
-We further propose a training strategy for multivariate series by taking advantage of its variate generation ability.
+We propose a training strategy for multivariate series by taking advantage of its variate generation ability.
 While the performance (Left) remains stable on partially trained variates of each batch with the sampled ratios, the memory footprint (Right) of the training process can be cut off significantly.

 <p align="center">
 <img src="./figures/efficient.png" alt="" align=center />